trixie909/LidAngleSensor/README.md

 **Can I use this on my iMac?**

 Not yet tested.
 Feel free to slam your computer into your desk and make a PR with your results.
+Update: It appears to create a permanent shattered screen effect.
+It is not advisable.

 **Why?**